-braztlav hasidim practice "hitbodeduth" which means seclusion in a natural setting for a private conversation with god. everything is fair game during that conversation, as god already knows the deepest contents of the heart being poured to him. but there is a here and a now, a "face to face" between man and god, and nothing on man's end is held back. in that sense, the purpose of this practice is not to convey information that a god who already possesses it and who knows the future he himself has predetermined, but to serve both as a cathartic and healing experience for the practitioner himself, as well as to elicit the feeling of faith and hope that god will bestow an abundance of blessings in response.
+braztlav hasidim practice "hitbodeduth" which means seclusion in a natural setting for a private conversation with god. everything is fair game during that conversation, as god, regarded as omniscient, already knows the deepest contents of the heart being poured to him. but in the act of conversation there is a here and a now, a "face to face" between man and god, and nothing on man's end is held back. in that sense, the purpose of this practice is not to convey information to a god who already possesses it and who knows the future he himself has predetermined, but to serve both as a cathartic and healing experience for the practitioner himself, as well as to elicit in the conversant the feeling of faith and hope that god will bestow an abundance of blessings in response.

-from the perspective of dialogical ecology, petitional prayer implies that god, in the depth of how our hearts and minds perceive and understand him, still remains a form of 'it'. in other words, a god that will serve our own needs and can be used for that purpose, is an it-god. but the dialogical perspective, as martin buber stated it, is that god can never become an "it", for god is the "eternal thou", a thou that remains so eternally. the setting of isolation in nature is filled with beauty and evocation, but it does not remove the essential non-dialogical nature of the practice. but here's a thought: if rather than addressing god, we simply sit or walk or sing or paint or make-love in open-awareness of hitbodeduth, and allow the source of being to call our names and talk to us in any manner it chooses to be present and encounter us, this could become a truer form of i-thou dialogue with the source of all being.
+from the perspective of dialogical ecology, petitional prayer implies that god, in the depth of how our hearts and minds perceive and understand him, still remains a form of 'it'. in other words, a god that will serve our own needs and can be used for that purpose, is an it-god. but the dialogical perspective, as martin buber stated it, is that god can never become an "it", for god is the "eternal thou", a thou that remains so eternally. the setting of isolation in nature is filled with beauty and evocation, but it does not remove the essential non-dialogical nature of the practice itself. as stated above, every dialogue is a form of conversation, but not every conversation is a form of dialogue. but here's a thought: if rather than addressing god, we simply sit or walk or sing or paint or make-love in open-awareness of hitbodeduth, and allow the source of being to call our names and talk to us in any manner it chooses to be present and encounter us, this could become a truer form of i-thou dialogue with her who is the eternal thou.

 the virtues of silent meditation are well known and intuitively accepted by all seekers. blaise pascal said "i have discovered that all human evil comes from this: man's being unable to sit still in a room." kafka said it too, deeply well: "you do not need to leave your room. remain sitting at your table and listen. do not even listen, simply wait, be quiet, still and solitary. the world will freely offer itself to you to be unmasked, it has no choice, it will roll in ecstasy at your feet." kafka reflects here on what i had previously referred to as open-awareness of hitbodeduth.